Dylan Thomas: Wartime 1939–1945

-Making films

-In five film projects, between 1942 and 1945, the Ministry of Information (MOI) commissioned Thomas to script a series of documentaries about both urban planning and wartime patriotism, all in partnership with director John Eldridge: Wales: Green Mountain, Black Mountain, New Towns for Old, Fuel for Battle, Our Country and A City Reborn.

-In May 1941, Thomas and Caitlin left their son with his grandmother at Blashford and moved to London.
-Thomas hoped to find employment in the film industry and wrote to the director of the films division of the Ministry of Information.
-After being rebuffed, he found work with Strand Films, providing him with his first regular income since the South Wales Daily Post.
-Strand produced films for the MOI; Thomas scripted at least five films in 1942, This Is Colour (a history of the British dyeing industry) and New Towns For Old (on post-war reconstruction).
-These Are The Men (1943) was a more ambitious piece in which Thomas's verse accompanies Leni Riefenstahl's footage of an early Nuremberg Rally.
-Conquest of a Germ (1944) explored the use of early antibiotics in the fight against pneumonia and tuberculosis.
-Our Country (1945) was a romantic tour of Britain set to Thomas's poetry.

-In early 1943, Thomas began a relationship with Pamela Glendower; one of several affairs he had during his marriage.
+In early 1943, Thomas began a relationship with Pamela Glendower, one of several affairs he had during his marriage.
 The affairs either ran out of steam or were halted after Caitlin discovered his infidelity.
 In March 1943, Caitlin gave birth to a daughter, Aeronwy, in London.
 They lived in a run-down studio in Chelsea, made up of a single large room with a curtain to separate the kitchen.

 Escaping to Wales

 The Thomas family also made several escapes back to Wales.
 Between 1941 and 1943, they lived intermittently in Plas Gelli, Talsarn, in Cardiganshire.
 Plas Gelli sits close by the River Aeron, after whom Aeronwy is thought to have been named.
-Some of Thomas’s letters from Gelli can be found in his Collected Letters.
+Some of Thomas's letters from Gelli can be found in his Collected Letters whilst an extended account of Thomas's time there can be found in D. N. Thomas's book, Dylan Thomas: A Farm, Two Mansions and a Bungalow (2000).
 The Thomases shared the mansion with his childhood friends from Swansea, Vera and Evelyn Phillips.
-Vera's friendship with the Thomases in nearby New Quay is portrayed in the 2008 film, The Edge of Love.
+Vera's friendship with the Thomases in nearby New Quay is portrayed in the 2008 film The Edge of Love.

 In July 1944, with the threat in London of German flying bombs, Thomas moved to the family cottage at Blaencwm near Llangain, Carmarthenshire, where he resumed writing poetry, completing "Holy Spring" and "Vision and Prayer".